-• In Colorado, it is estimated that two-thirds of all ambulance claims are out of network.

-Therefore, commercial claims for in-network ambulance services in the CO APCD account for approximately 20% of all commercial claims for ambulance services.
+- In Colorado, it is estimated that two-thirds of all ambulance claims are out of network.
+Therefore, commercial claims for in-network ambulance services in the CO APCD account for approximately 20% of all commercial claims for ambulance services. - Due to the comparatively small volume of data and the nuances of how ambulance payments are calculated, rates for commercial ambulance claims should be interpreted with caution.